districtr/districtr/docs/05landmarks/coi.md

 [@maxhully] first built out a protype `Landmarks` feature in February of 2019.
 By late April, the painting of communities of interest was achieved.
-It is thanks to [@jenni-niels] that state portals for marking communities of interest were generated later that year.
+It is thanks to [@jenni-niels] that state pages for marking communities of interest were generated later that year.
 They have maintained this page with [@mapmeld] through 2020 up to the present day.